DanteHealy/Thinking_Hats/README.md

 a.
 On hover the flip cards reveal a button that opens up a modal which takes the user through a guided explanation of the purpose
     and perspective of the hat and then allows the user to enter their thoughts into the box

+b.
+There is also an accordion with the cheat sheet, same as the homepage, for the user's convenience and reference.

 ![alt text](https://github.com/DanteHealy/Thinking_Hats/blob/master/reference/test/hats-html-2b.jpg)

-b.
+c.
 The textarea box uses JavaScript to validate that the answers aren’t too short or too long (character limits are set between 20 – 300)

-c.
+d.
 There are buttons for closing the modal and submitting the users’ answers for each hat with some more JavaScript logic that pauses the video when the modal
     is closed to avoid multiple videos being played at the same time.

-d.
+e.
 There are two ticks once an answer is submitted – one within the modal and one outside the flip card to alert the user that an answer has been recognized

-e.
+f.
 Once all six cards are completed, a generate report button appears that replaces the six hat flip cards with a report that consolidates the inputs
     - The report uses JavaScript to recognise any line breaks and spaces as entered by the user

 ![alt text](https://github.com/DanteHealy/Thinking_Hats/blob/master/reference/test/hats-html-2c.jpg)

-f.
+g.
 A print button appears after the report is generated.

-g.
+h.
 A reset button is available with an alert that warns the user they will lose any current work and requests confirmation that they want to proceed

-h.
+i.
 When the report is printed there is some CSS that hides the buttons at the bottom and the footer so only the report is printed.

 [Example post-session report](https://github.com/DanteHealy/Thinking_Hats/blob/master/reference/test/example-report.pdf)